salsa-rs/salsa/book/src/tuning.md

 }
 ```

-The value is currently a minimum collection-growth threshold, not a hard
+The value is currently a minimum per-revision inspection budget, not a hard
 capacity.
-New values receive multiple collection epochs of grace.
-Values that
+New values receive multiple revisions of grace.
+Values that are reused
-are reused across epochs move into older generations, while values that remain
+across revisions move into older generations, while values that remain cold
-cold across repeated inspections are evicted.
-Collection epochs advance only
+across repeated inspections are evicted.
+Large due cohorts are processed
-after sufficient resident growth and only inspect the due generation.
+incrementally across revisions to limit maintenance pauses.

 ### Zero-Cost When Disabled